PetmeetlyPetmeetly

 Covered in detail in the health-tests section.
 Carrier-to-carrier pairings are the policy line not to cross.

-The combined picture is that a German Shepherd breeding program is also a disclosure program.
-Buyers paying $3,000 to $5,000 for a working-line or imported puppy expect to see OFA numbers, DM status, AND a family-history disclosure of GDV, HSA, and EPI in the line.
-Withholding any of those ends the breeder’s reputation faster than a single bad litter.
+A GSD breeding program is also a disclosure program.
+Buyers paying $3,000 to $5,000 for a working-line or imported puppy expect OFA numbers, DM status, AND a family-history disclosure of GDV, HSA, and EPI in the line.
+Withholding any of those ends a breeder’s reputation faster than a single bad litter.

 Find health-tested partners